rvsfirecreeper/RadiumCrypt/README.md

   All crypto is standard, hardened, and audited.
 RadiumCrypt just handles the logic scaffolding.

 ---
+> For information on frontend development, cryptographic details, and more, please read the [Wiki](Home)
 ## Why?

 Quantum computers are coming.
 A lot of people pretend AES-only is fine.
 It’s not.
 RadiumCrypt doesn’t replace AES, I believe that's unnecessary.
 It **amplifies** it by wrapping it in a structure that resists parallelism and other modern vulnerabilities.